haithamelmengad/us-grid-optimization/README.md

 # Optimization and Interdependencies

-This repo contains all the code, data and documentation for one my senior-year integrated design projects at the University of Illinois at Urbana--Champaign.
+This repo contains all the code, data and documentation for one of my senior-year integrated design projects at the University of Illinois at Urbana--Champaign.
 There are two parts:

 ## Economic Input / Output model of US critical infrastructure